proofzero/rollupid/README.md

 The [starbase/](starbase/) directory contains a web application for interacting with Kubelt as a customer.

+### 3iD

+The [3iD/](3iD/) directory contains an Expo React Native Web application.
+3ID is an opt-in service that providers users a super-charged “gravatar”-like service that gives users control and privacy over their application data and p2p messaging.

 ### Browser Extension

 The [ext/](ext/) directory contains an experimental browser extension.